xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
-Welcome to my homepage!
-I am an assistant professor at [School of International Relations and Public Affairs at Fudan University](https://sirpa.fudan.edu.cn/).
-I am an empiricist focusing on environmental and governance issues.
-Currently I am particularly interested in studying public opinion towards public policies, especially risk policies.
+I am an assistant professor at [School of International Relations and Public Affairs](https://sirpa.fudan.edu.cn/) at Fudan University.
+I am an empiricist focusing on environmental economics, public opinion, and governance issues.
+Currently I am particularly interested in studying how personal experience, media, and information disclosure result in heterogeneous public attitudes towards public policies.

 ## Academic Position
 - Assistant professor(2020-present), School of International Relations and Public Affairs, Fudan University